FAQs: Renew ANU

 Renaming College/s would incur costs for signage, branding and merchandise.
 Has this been costed out per College?

 Once the consultation periods are completed, we will work with each area impacted to assess these.
 However, we expect the benefits of the realignment to far outweigh the costs referred to here.
-There is also an opportunity to review collateral and make decisions about what we replace with physical items, or consider online versions instead.
+There is also an opportunity to review collateral and make decisions about what we replace with physical items or consider online versions instead.

 Will the Expenditure Taskforce publish a report that we can see?